LedgerHQ/ledger-live/docs/canonical-ways-to-investigate-bugs.md

 ### A problem during "Add Account"

 The _Add Account_ flow involves the [`currencyBridge.scanAccounts`](CurrencyBridge.md) logic which itself is mostly about performing synchronisation.
-The main problem is that you might not know the XPUB at this point in time and it might breaks before.
-What we can do easily however is to reuse the APDUs that appears in the log and replay them against the CLI.
+The main problem is that you might not know the XPUB at this point in time and it might break before.
+What we can do easily however is to reuse the [APDUs](apdu.md) that appears in the log and replay them against the CLI.

 On top of the /logsviewer page, there is a handy button "Export APDUs" that we can use to retrieve ALL the apdus.
 Now, you need to locate the part that concerns the add accounts.